Old Masters - New Visions & Nexus Muse LLC. Presents

 Since the early 1970s, we have wrestled with labels.
 Visionary has always carried a certain gravitas—perhaps even a touch of arrogance.
 We experimented with terms like transformative, transcendental, psi art, and integral art.
 Bruce Rimmel aptly remarked, “Visionary is an honorific—one you should never give yourself.”
 I agree.
 To me, it’s not a label—it’s a responsibility.

 Today, the landscape has dramatically expanded.
 There are now thousands of artists around the world who identify as visionary, many influenced by figures such as Alex Grey, Android Jones, and the late Robert Venosa.
-The festival circuit has become a major platform for this art, where “live painting” and commerce have replaced the Happenings and countercultural gatherings of the 60s and 70s.
-Yet, while the seeds have grown into a global movement, I often pause to reflect: Where is this currently headed?
+Too many of these 'young visionaries' do work that is really looking like amateurish mini-Alex Greys.
+The unoriginality of their work is disappointing.
+The festival circuit has become a major platform for this art, where “live painting”, commerce and commercial ventures have replaced the Happenings and countercultural gatherings of the 'free' spirited 60s and 70s.
+And so the seeds have grown into a global movement, I often pause to reflect: Where is this currently headed?
 What is its true intention—and whom does it serve?

 Since the early 1970s, we have struggled with labels.
 “Visionary” has always carried a certain weight—perhaps even a touch of arrogance.
 We experimented with terms like transformative, transcendental, psi art, and integral art.
 Bruce Rimmel aptly remarked: “Visionary is an honorific—one you should never give yourself.”
 I agree.
 For me, it's not a label, but a responsibility.